 Product development's big business.
 By checking items work and verifying marketing claims, companies boost sales.
 Add the power of word-of-mouth recommendations, and it's clear why they're happy for you to test goodies for nowt.

 The big thing to understand is tests are aimed at certain groups (eg, dads aged 35-40), and you answer a few questions to check if you qualify.
-It's unlikely you'll qualify for every test and there's a limit on how many people can test each product.
-So respond at speed, as the best freebies go fast.
+It's unlikely you'll qualify for every test and there's a limit on how many people can test each product – respond at speed, as the best freebies go fast.

-- Company websites.
-Rather than use traditional product-testing sites, some companies advertise for product testers on their own websites.
-Right now Philips, Elemis and Vileda are all looking for product testers, and if you do a hunt around yourself you'll find more.
+Company websites that send you products directly.
+Rather than using third-party sites, some companies advertise for product testers on their own websites.
+We've spotted both Philips and Vileda looking for product testers, and if you do a hunt around yourself you'll find more.

 While you may not be selected straightaway, some MoneySavers report huge success by keeping at it.
 Please add your successes to the Product Testing forum discussion.